-Church left her hometown of Memphis, Tennessee, at an early age to enroll at the elementary school at the Antioch College laboratory school in Ohio.
-She remained in Ohio to attend both Oberlin Academy and Oberlin College, where she earned a Bachelor of Arts in Classical Languages in 1884.
+Church left her hometown of Memphis at an early age to enroll at the elementary school at the Antioch College laboratory school in Ohio.
+She remained in Ohio to attend both Oberlin Academy and Oberlin College, where she earned a Bachelor of Arts in classical languages in 1884.
 She earned a master’s degree from Oberlin four years later.

 Although her father disapproved of her working, Church became a teacher after graduating from Oberlin.
 She taught at Wilberforce College in Ohio before moving to Washington, D.C. in 1887 to join the faculty at M Street Colored High School, which later became Dunbar High School.
 While in Washington, she met fellow teacher Anna Julia Cooper, as well as the man she would marry, Robert Heberton Terrell, chairman of the school’s language department.
 Since married women could not work as teachers in Washington, D.C., she resigned when they wed in 1891.